 9: I will be living in Westland Gardens Apartments and Townhouses 4700 Gateway terrace, Baltimore, MD 21227.
 I will have a rent of $776.00.
 The deposit fee is $776.00.
 Some of the features of this apartment are that it comes with a washer and dry unit, it also is cable ready, some of the utilities are paid along with air conditioning being provided.

 10: House hold items

 11: The apartment I chose came equipped with a washer and dryer unit.
 Therefore I had to purchase a Couch, T.V., kitchen set, tables, and bed room furniture.
 Along with cooking utensils, towels, and sheets.
 With the assistance of my graduation present I was able to cover all of those expenses along with some things gifted to me from my parents.
 I ended up with $386.48 dollars left over this was added to my monthly budget and gave me extra money in case I needed it.
 Some of my priorities in furnishing were making sure I had the basic things first.

-12: At this point in the project, I cannot afford a car because I wouldn't have enough money for it's maintenance.
-Instead of a car, I chose the bus as my form of transportation.
-Taking the bus will cost me $4.00 per day and $120.00 per month.
-I am fine with taking this form of transportation because The University is only 10 minutes away from my apartment, so I wouldn't have to be on the bus long.
+13: At this point I can not afford a car.
+Instead of a car, I chose the Subway as my form of transportation.
+Taking the Subway will cost me 5 dollars per day and 150 dollars per month.
+I am fine with this form of transportation.

 18: Budget Reflection